nik-rev/helix-golf/src/introduction.md

 ```

 1.  `%` selects full file
-1.  `<alt-s>` split selection into multiple selections on newlines
+2.  `<alt-s>` splits selection into multiple selections on newlines
-1.  `"yy` yanks the selections into "y" register.
+3.  `"yy` yanks the selections into "y" register.
 We'll need it for later
-1.  `s` and then input the pattern `\d` then `<enter>` which creates a selection on all digits
+4.  `s` and then input the pattern `\d` then `<enter>` which creates a selection on all digits
-1.  `d` deletes the selections.
+5.  `d` deletes the selections.
 Essentially we've removed all the digits.
-1.  `hh` goes backwards 2 chars, important to make sure we are at the end of each word
+6.  `hh` goes backwards 2 chars, important to make sure we are at the end of each word
-1. Use `b` to select till the beginning of every word, which also nicely selects all the words that there are
+7. Use `b` to select till the beginning of every word, which also nicely selects all the words that there are
-1.  `` ms` `` surrounds each word with a backtick
+8.  `` ms` `` surrounds each word with a backtick
-1.  `` ` `` switches all characters to lowercase
+9.  `` ` `` switches all characters to lowercase
-1.  `x` selects each line then use `_` to trim the trailing whitespace
+10. `x` selects each line then use `_` to trim the trailing whitespace
-1.  `ms(` surrounds each line with parentheses
+11. `ms(` surrounds each line with parentheses
-1.  `I` goes into insert mode at the beginning of each line
+12. `I` goes into insert mode at the beginning of each line
-1. Type the following:
+13. Type the following:

     ```
     INSERT INTO `database
     ```

-1.  `<esc>` goes back to normal mode
+14. `<esc>` goes back to normal mode
-1.  `a` to go into insert mode after the backtick then type:
+15. `a` to go into insert mode after the backtick then type:

     ```
     .`table
     ```

-1.  `<esc>` goes back into normal mode, then `la` to enter insert mode just before the opening parentheses
+16. `<esc>` goes back into normal mode, then `la` to enter insert mode just before the opening parentheses
-1. Add a space ` ` then `<esc>` to go back into normal mode again
+17. Add a space ` ` then `<esc>` to go back into normal mode again
-1.  `A` goes into insert mode at the end of each line, now type:
+18. `A` goes into insert mode at the end of each line, now type:

     ```
     VALUES (
     ```

-1. Hit `<esc>` to leave insert mode.
+19. Hit `<esc>` to leave insert mode.
 Your cursor will be at the closing parenthesis.
-1.  `"yP` pastes our previously yanked items from the "y" register
+20. `"yP` pastes our previously yanked items from the "y" register
-1.  `S,<enter>` splits current selection into multiple selections on each comma
+21. `S,<enter>` splits current selection into multiple selections on each comma
-1.  `ms'` surrounds each item with a single quote
+22. `ms'` surrounds each item with a single quote
-1.  `A;` adds a semicolon at the end of each line
+23. `A;` adds a semicolon at the end of each line
-1.  `<esc>` goes back to normal mode and `Fl` to place your cursor on the lowercase "l" of each "location"
+24. `<esc>` goes back to normal mode and `Fl` to place your cursor on the lowercase "l" of each "location"
-1.  `;` collapses each selection into a single-width selection
+25. `;` collapses each selection into a single-width selection
-1.  `~` toggles the case for each "l" into "L"
+26. `~` toggles the case for each "l" into "L"

+---

 # Function into Class